CapChrisCap/roboy-error-detection/docs/1-familiarize-with-motors-and-joints.md

-# 1. Step: Familiarize with Joints and motors

-It is impossible to detect without the knowledge of the joints and motors.
-Therefore, the first step is to familiarize with the motors and angles.
-Therefore, I am focusing on the PaBiLegs, which are legs with 8 motors and 4 joints.

-## Getting started with the PaBiLegs
+# Getting started with the PaBiLegs

 The setup for the PaBiLegs is quite straightforward.
 Nevertheless, I wrote a tutorial, which helps other users to get started with the PaBiLegs in a fast and efficient way: